VMware vSAN HCI Mesh Tech Note

 5. Storage is still managed and maintained as a cluster resource.

 After selecting a remote vSAN cluster managed from the same vcenter server, a set of compatability checks will automatically run to verify that the remote clsuter may be mounted.

 Finally, for clusters mounting a remote datastore, the Datastore with APD response should be changed.

 This setting can be found withing vCenter Server by browsing to: Cluster --> Configure --> vSphere Avalability --> Edit

 Note, either aggressive or conservative can be used.
 For most customers, conservative will be preferred.

 Migrating Storage to HCI Mesh

 It is at this time, not supported to split VMDKs of a given VM across multiple datastores.
-To Migrate, simple right click on the virtual machine and select "migrate" followed by "storage only".
-Upon selecting the storage policy and compatible cluster a storage vMotion process will migrate the storage non-disruptively.
+To Migrate, simply right click on the virtual machine and select "migrate" followed by "storage only".
+Upon selecting the storage policy and compatible cluster a Storage vMotion process will migrate the storage non-disruptively.

 Monitor HCI Mesh

 VMware vSAN HCI Mesh includes a number of default health checks that ensure a solution will be supportable at setup.
 In addition to this, the vSAN performance service when run on both clusters is capable of providing end to end visibility of the IO path for both the clusters providing compute and storage to the virual machine.
 A new "Remote VM" tab will appear on clusters consuming remote storage that enable this performance visibility.
 This provides Metrics about clusters in the perspective of remote vSAN VM consumption.